Hraběšín

 Hraběšín is a municipality and village in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

+Etymology

+The initial name of the village was Hrabišín.
+The name was derived from the personal name Hrabiše, meaning "Hrabiše's (court)".
+The form Hraběšín first appeared in the second half of the 15th century.

 Geography

 Hraběšín is located about 11 km south of Kutná Hora and 58 km southeast of Prague.
 It lies in the Upper Sázava Hills.
 The highest point is at 390 m above sea level.
 The municipality is situated between the stream Paběnický potok and the Klejnárka River, which form the western and eastern municipal border.
 A nameles brook supplies two small fishponds in the centre of the village.

 History

 The village was founded in the 14th century and named after the nobleman Hrabiše of Paběnice.
 The first written mention of Hraběšín is from 1379.
 From 1658 to 1783, it was owned by the Sedlec Abbey.
 In 1819, it was acquired by the Schwarzenberg family.

 Transport

 There are no railways or major roads passing through the municipality.